 Fine, let’s move on to the second part of the 3-3-3 payback technique.

-This step calls for you to make a commitment to pay at least 3 times the minimum payments that your credit card company requires.
-If your credit card has about $5,000 in outstanding debt, your bank is probably asking you to pay between $100 and $150 a month for your minimum payment.
-That’s because banks usually calculate your minimum payment at 2% to 3% of your total balance.
+This step calls for you to make a commitment to pay at least three times the minimum payments that your credit card company requires.
+If your card has about $5,000 in outstanding debt, your bank is probably asking you to pay between $100 and $150 a month for your minimum payment.
+That’s because banks usually calculate your minimum payment at 2 percent to 3 percent of your total balance.

 Is paying triple your minimum payment still not financially doable?
 Tough luck.
 Figure how to make it work.

-Go back and see strategy #2 above on offsets.
+Go back and see strategy No. 2 above on offsets.
 Work in another offset or a series of offsets that would free up enough cash flow to allow you to triple your minimum monthly payment.
 I don’t call this technique payback for nothing.
-I know this is tough medicine, but as my mother used to say: “I’m doing this for your own good.”
+I know this is tough medicine, but as my mother used to say, “I’m doing this for your own good.”

 4. Financial Payback All Around

-Now what about that bank or credit card issuer of yours?
+Now what about those banks or credit card issuers of yours?
 They did approve all those excessive charges, right?

 Despite their marketing, they weren’t all just trying to be nice for the holiday season.
 Certain financial institutions (not all, of course, but some of them) were hoping to cash in on you.
 They were thinking (correctly, of course) that you wouldn’t be able to pay your balances in full.
 That’s how banks make additional fat profits off you and all the other “I’ll worry about it later” spenders who go buck wild on Black Friday, Cyber Monday and throughout the holiday season.

 Even if you weren’t the one who goofed, you had to sacrifice for the whole team.
 Ditto for solving your current debt and spending hangover related to your holiday shopping excesses.
-You’re going to make a sacrifice – and maybe your whole family too – that’s equal to the shopping damage you’ve done.
+You’re going to make a sacrifice—and maybe your whole family is, too—that’s equal to the shopping damage you’ve done.

-Whatever your financial sacrifice, it shouldn’t seem too easy.
-In fact, it should have at least a slight feeling of punishment to it.
+Whatever your financial sacrifice, it shouldn’t seem too easy; actually, it should have at least a slight feeling of punishment to it.
 The bottom line is this: You’re the one who chose to worship at the altar of the Black Friday sales gods.
 So now it’s time to sacrifice something in return.